TessaCode/Assignment-6/README.md

 # Assignment-6
-rep for HW assignment #6
+repo for HW assignment #6